How to buy double glazing

 Double glazing quotes and side-stepping sales tactics

-This practice appears to be industry wide, as customers from all three big-name companies we've reviewed – Anglian, Everest and Safestyle – reported this happening to them.
+This practice appears to be industry-wide, as customers from all the big-name companies we've reviewed – including Anglian, Everest and Safestyle – reported this happening to them.

-Which? members can now to see examples of customers' experiences with the big-name companies, as well as tips on using your own tactics so that you can see what to avoid and how to get the best price.
+Which? members can now to see examples of customers' experiences with the big-name companies, typical price cuts, as well as tips on using your own tactics so that you can see what to avoid and how to get the best price.

 What should I look for in a double glazing contract?

-Once you have chosen a company, it's legally obliged to provide you with certain information in writing, such as a description of the goods/services, the total price (inclusive of any additional charges known at the start), when it will be provided and your rights to cancel – all of which it must adhere to.
+Once you have chosen a company, it's legally obliged to provide you with certain information in writing, including a description of the goods/services agreed, the total price (inclusive of any additional charges known at the start), when it will be provided and your rights to cancel – all of which it must adhere to.

 However, in some circumstances the company isn’t bound to provide as much detail, and you won’t have the right to cancel.
 This applies if you’re getting made-to-measure double glazing, or if you enter into an ‘on-premises contract’ – which includes where a trader has discussed the contract with you at your home, but you agree to enter into this sometime later.

-What they do provide you with is still legally binding, so ask for as much as possible.
+What the company does provide you with is still legally binding, so ask for as much as possible.
 Check your contract for the following, or ask the firm:

-- Are there penalties if the work is late?
+- Are there penalties if the work is later?

 - Would prolonged bad weather affect the job?